Cruise Packing Mistakes Everyone Makes (and How to Avoid Them)

 Cruise essentials

-At the top of the must-pack list: personal documents.
+And please don’t forget personal documents and a copy of them.
 Without them, you won’t even be allowed to board the ship.

 Don’t forget to check the list of the 20 cruise essentials that you should always bring on a cruise and the list of 43 things people always forget to pack for a cruise.